Year of Call: 2001

 Re Earth Ltd v Minister for Marine Resource, Prime Minister and others (2014) Advised applicants in successful challenge to decisions to allow an $8million dolphin facility to be constructed and operated and to grant dolphin import licences contrary to international conventions and domestic law on marine mammal protection.
 Succeeded in having international conventions applied.

-Union Castle Mail Steamship Co Ltd v Revenue and Customs Commissioners [2018] UKUT 316 (TCC) and [2016] UKFTT 536 (TC) Instructed by HMRC in appeal about the use of the derivative contract rules to engineer £39m in tax deductible losses.
-Issues include the definition of ‘loss’ and ‘arise from’ and the decision of the Upper Tribunal is notable as it widens the application of transfer pricing rules to certain shareholder transactions (bonus share issues).
-The taxpayer’s appeal is likely to be heard by the Court of Appeal in 2019 along with the related appeal of Ladbrokes Finance Group plc v HMRC in which Ruth is also instructed.
+Union Castle Mail Steamship Co Ltd v Revenue and Customs Commissioners [2020] EWCA Civ 547; UKUT 316 (TCC) and [2016] UKFTT 536 (TC).
+Acted for HMRC in appeal about the use of the derivative contract rules to engineer £39m in tax deductible losses.
+Issues included the definition of ‘loss’ and ‘arise from’ and the decision of the Upper Tribunal is notable as it widens the application of transfer pricing rules to certain shareholder transactions (bonus share issues).

-Norquil Ltd v HMRC and Ladbrokes Betting & Gaming Ltd v HMRC Acting for HMRC in two appeals relating to two similar tax avoidance schemes which exploit loan relationships using a bonus share issue to produce deductible losses of £84m and £94m respectively.
-The appeals are stayed pending the outcome of the appeal to the Court of Appeal in Union Castle (above).
+Norquil Ltd v HMRC and Ladbrokes Betting & Gaming Ltd v HMRC.
+Acting for HMRC in two appeals relating to two similar tax avoidance schemes which exploit loan relationships using a bonus share issue to produce deductible losses of £84m and £94m respectively.

 Drexler & Ors v HMRC instructed by HMRC in a tax appeal on whether holding and selling artworks and wines constitutes "making or holding investments" for the purposes of business property relief.

-West Bromwich Albion FC v HMRC [2009] Acted for HMRC in a tax appeal re construction of s.30 of the Capital Allowances Act 2001 relating to tax relief for a new stand for a football stadium (led by Timothy Brennan QC).
+West Bromwich Albion FC v HMRC [2009].
+Acted for HMRC in a tax appeal re construction of s.30 of the Capital Allowances Act 2001 relating to tax relief for a new stand for a football stadium (led by Timothy Brennan KC).
 Settled.

-HM Revenue & Customs v X plc [2007]: acted for HMRC in transfer pricing claim against global multinational which subsequently settled (with Philip Jones QC and Charles Flint QC).
+HM Revenue & Customs v X plc [2007].
+Acted for HMRC in transfer pricing claim against global multinational which subsequently settled (with Philip Jones KC and Charles Flint KC).

 Pitt v Holt and Futter v Futter [2011] EWCA Civ 197; (2011) 108(12) L.S.G.
 19. Acted for HMRC in Supreme Court and Court of Appeal in its landmark challenge to the so-called rule in Hastings-Bass and equitable jurisdiction to set aside a voluntary disposition for mistake (led by Philip Jones QC).